MikroElektronika/mikrosdk_click_v2/clicks/volume2/README.md

 ## Example Description

-> This example shows how Volume 2 click board can be used for controlling the audio channels.
+> This example shows how Volume 2 Click board can be used for controlling the audio channels.
 Thanks to this, a simple audio effect is created by switching volume from right to left and vice versa.